microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/README.md

 ### Windows

-In order to have python/databricks-connect installed on windows please follow the steps described in this documentation:
+In order to have python/databricks-connect installed on Windows, please follow the steps described in this documentation:

 https://docs.databricks.com/dev-tools/databricks-connect.html

-Databricks documentation lists conda as a dependency for having to create the python enviroment necessary for databricks-connect and pyspark libraries being installed on the user windows environment.
+Databricks documentation lists conda as a dependency for having to create the python environment necessary for databricks-connect and pyspark libraries being installed on the user Windows environment.
 In order to install anaconda (conda) on your window machine, please follow the steps described in here: